Equal Employment Office

 Seattle Public Schools, Seattle Public Schools, provides Equal Educational Opportunities and Equal Employment Opportunities and does not discriminate in any programs or activities on the basis of sex; race; creed; color; religion; ancestry; national origin; age; economic status; sexual orientation, including gender expression or identity; pregnancy; marital status; physical appearance; the presence of any sensory, mental or physical disability; honorably discharged veteran or military status; or the use of a trained dog guide or service animal.

 Seattle Public Schools also provides equal access to the Boy Scouts and other designated youth groups.
-Seattle Public Schools complies with all applicable state and federal laws and regulations, including but not limited to: Protects people from discrimination based on sex in education programs or activities of the Education Amendments of 1972; Prohibits discrimination based on race, color or national origin in any program of the Civil Rights Act of 1964; Section 504 of the Rehabilitation Act of 1973; the Americans with Disabilities Act (Law enacted by the U.S. Congress in 1990 designed to protect the) of 1990 and the Law enacted by the U.S. Congress in 1990 designed to protect the Amendments Act of 2008; and the Washington Law Against Discrimination RCW 49.60.
+Seattle Public Schools complies with all applicable state and federal laws and regulations, including but not limited to: Protects people from discrimination based on sex in education programs or activities of the Education Amendments of 1972; Prohibits discrimination based on race, color or national origin in any program of the Civil Rights Act of 1964; Section 504 of the Rehabilitation Act of 1973; the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008; and the Washington Law Against Discrimination RCW 49.60.
 SPS’s compliance includes, but is not limited to all district programs, courses, activities, including extra-curricular activities, services, and access to facilities.

 Employees with concerns